Pediatric Nursing Schools and Colleges in the U.S.

 Unlike a registered nurse, a pediatric nurse practitioner is able to diagnose illnesses and to prescribe medicines for common ailments, offer referrals to specialists and offer guidance and health screening.
 NPs work in clinics, schools, hospitals, doctor's offices and elsewhere.
 Graduate programs to become a pediatric nurse are available from select universities and nursing schools.

-Many graduate-level nursing programs require that applicants already hold a nursing license; however, some also admit unlicensed nursing students.
-These individuals may want to look for a school that offers preparation and support for the National Council Licensure Examination (NCLEX), the standard exam for nurses seeking licensure.
+- Unlicensed nursing students may want to look for a school that offers preparation for the National Council Licensure Examination (NCLEX).

 Master's Degree in Pediatric Nursing

 A Pediatric Nurse Practitioner program is a master's-level course of study that requires approximately two years to complete.
 A certain amount of clinical hours are required, in addition to coursework.
 Course topics include:

 - Pediatric physiology